-Through the OSS-DLS pilot program launched this quarter, an OSS team member is located at the Permitting Division office in Snoqualmie to provide coordinated technical customer service.
-The goal is to improve customer services by co-locating OSS staff in order to reduce the need for building and OSS permit customers to visit two separate offices.
+Through the OSS-Local Services pilot program launched in Q1, an OSS team member is located at the Permitting Division office in Snoqualmie to provide coordinated technical customer service.
+The goal is to improve customer service and reduce required customer visits by colocating OSS staff with permitting staff.
 Co-location is also intended to improve interagency coordination.
-Services are provided all days that DLS-Permitting Division is open to the public (4 days/week).
-PHSKC provided service to an average of 3.45 customers per day between February 19 and March 29.
-It is anticipated that customer numbers will rise, as more people become aware of the resource.
+Services are provided all days that DLS-Permitting Division is open to the public (four days/week).
+PHSKC provided service to an average of 4.13 customers per day in Q2, representing a 20% increase in usage from Q1.
 Customer services are also provided at the PHSKC Eastgate office to customers three days per week.
 In the next quarter a customer survey will be developed and implemented to gather feedback from customers on how best to meet their needs.